ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;
 Don&#x27;t thi&#x27;ow away dirty water till you.
 have got clean; keep on scraping the
 rc.ad; tillfyou can get better work, for
 the poorest pay is better than none, and
 the humblest oflice is better than being
 out of e-aploy., ment: A New .York paper
-states that a man, named Neville is i
+states that a man, named Neville is in
 </td></tr></table>

 ---